iredmail/docs/en_US/howto/public.folder.md

 Now let's create required folder and our first shared folder `TestFolder`.

-> __Attention__: there's a dot in folder name while creating it, it's
-> `.TestFolder`, not `TestFolder`.
-All folders with a prefixed dot will be
-> considered as an IMAP folder by Dovecot with iRedMail default settings.

 ```
 mkdir -p /var/vmail/public/.TestFolder
 chown -R vmail:vmail /var/vmail/public
 chmod -R 0700 /var/vmail/public
 ```

+!!! note "Notes"

+    * There's a dot in folder name while creating it, it's `.TestFolder`, not `TestFolder`.
+All folders with a prefixed dot will be considered as an IMAP folder by Dovecot with iRedMail default settings.

-> Note that there are no `cur/`, `new/` or `tmp/` directories directly under
-> the `/var/mail/public/`, because the `Public/` namespace isn't a mailbox
-> itself.
-(If you create them manually, it does become a selectable mailbox.)
+    * There are no `cur/`, `new/` or `tmp/` directories directly under the `/var/mail/public/` folder, because the `Public/` namespace isn't a mailbox itself.
+If you create them manually, it does become a selectable mailbox.

-With steps above, if you login to webmail (or other IMAP client) as any mail user hosted on same server, there's no visible public folder at all -- this is correct, because no one has permission to access this folder.
+With steps above, if you login to webmail (or other IMAP client) as any mail user hosted on same server, there's no visible public folder at all -- this is correct, because no one has permission to access this folder right now.

 ## Manage Access Control with `doveadm`

-Before we set any permission, let's check the access control of this public folder:
+Before we set any permission, let's check the access control of this public folder first with command `doveadm acl get`:

 ```
 doveadm acl get -A "Public/TestFolder"